 June 14, 2015 – The new playground was dedicated after fundraising for a year.

-December 1, 2014 – We welcomed our new pastor The Rev. Ryan L. Grace, his wife Mariellyn.
+December 1, 2014 – We welcomed our current pastor, Rev. Ryan L. Grace, his wife Mariellyn.
 Pastor Grace comes to us from The Church of the Messiah.